vivekmengu016/react-router-dom-jsonroutes/README.md

 We found value in having a centralized route configuration, A route is just data.
 React is great at mapping data into components, and is a component.

-Route config is just an array of logical “routes” with `path`, `component`, and `secure` props as way as you would add to a component.
+Route config is just an array of logical “routes” with `path`, `component`, `secure` and `index` props same way as you would add to any component.

 #### Basic Example
 ```jsx